A stochastic partial differential equation model for limit order book dynamics: Dynamics in absolute price coordinates

 \section{Dynamics in absolute price coordinates}

-We now discuss in more detail the generalized Ito-Wentzell formula for distribution-valued processes, which is used in Section~\ref{ssec:2factor_noncentered} to derive the dynamics of the (non-centered) order book density $v_t(p)$.
+We now discuss in more detail the generalized It\^{o}-Wentzell formula for distribution-valued processes, which is used in Section~\ref{ssec:2factor_noncentered} to derive the dynamics of the (non-centered) order book density $v_t(p)$.
 Let $C_0^\infty := C_0^\infty(\R)$ be the space of smooth compactly supported functions on $\R$, $\sD$ its dual, the space of generalized functions.
 We denote by $\ddx$ and $\ddxx$ the first two derivatives in the sense of distributions and by $\scalp{.}{.}{}$ the duality product on $\sD\times C_0^\infty$.

 A $\sD$-valued stochastic process $u=(u_t)_{t\geq 0}$ on a filtered probability space $(\Omega, \mathcal{F},\mathbb{F},\mathbb{P})$ is called $\mathbb{F}$-\emph{predictable} if for all $\phi \in C^\infty_0(\R)$ the real valued process $\left( \ip{u_t}{\phi}{}\right)_{t\geq 0}$ is predictable.